sariel44/bunker/index.md

 # Welcome

 Welcome visitor :) You can take up contact with me if you want.
-You get reward for interesting information ^_^
+You get reward for interesting information ;) I also like to network btw, so don't hesitate to follow me on the twitter (or deviant art).
+Direct contact goes through wickr.

 ## Contact